Hugh Pigot (Royal Navy officer, born 1769)

-Hugh Pigot (5 September 1769 – 21 September 1797) was an officer in the Royal Navy.
-Through his connections and their patronage, he was able to rise to the rank of captain, despite apparently poor leadership skills and a reputation for brutality.
-While he was captain of Hermione, he eventually provoked his men to mutiny.
-The mutiny, which became one of the bloodiest in the history of the Royal Navy, left Pigot and nine other officers dead.
+Captain Hugh Pigot (5 September 1769 – 21 September 1797) was a Royal Navy officer.
+Through his connections and their patronage, he was able to rise to the rank of captain, despite poor leadership skills and a reputation for brutality.
+Historian William James stated that "he has been described to us by those who knew him well, as one of the most cruel and oppressive captains belonging to the British navy."

+While Pigot was captain of the frigate HMS Hermione, he eventually provoked his men to mutiny.
+This mutiny became the bloodiest in the history of the Royal Navy and left Pigot and nine other officers dead.
 The Navy hunted down and executed a number of the mutineers and recaptured his ship from the Spanish, to whom the mutineers had turned it over.

 Family and early life

 Pigot was born in Patshull, Staffordshire, on 5 September 1769, the second son of Admiral Hugh Pigot.
 His mother was Hugh's second wife, Frances, who was the daughter of Sir Richard Wrottesley.
 The younger Hugh embarked on his naval career on 10 March 1782, when he joined the 50-gun HMS Jupiter as an admiral's servant.
 He sailed from the Hamoaze with the Jupiter to the West Indies, where his father was flying his flag aboard the 90-gun HMS Formidable.
 Pigot was advanced to midshipman or masters' mate on 1 October 1784, and received his commission as lieutenant on 21 September 1790.
 He received his first command, that of the sloop HMS Swan, on 10 February 1794, and was assigned to operate on the Jamaica station.